A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: Application to supervised image deconvolution

-\paragraph*{Weak scaling experiment} For this experiment, the behaviour of the proposed method is investigated when both the size of the problem and the number of workers considered simultaneously increase.
+The behaviour of the proposed method is investigated when both the size of the problem and the number of workers considered simultaneously increase.
 A fixed problem size per worker is considered, using $K \in \{1, 4, 16\}$.
 Datasets derived from upsampled versions of the \texttt{house} image are considered, with a maximum intensity level $\overline{x}_{\max} = 30$, using $(N, L) \in \{(256^2, 3^2),$ $(512^2, 7^2), (1022^2, 11^2)\}$.
 These numbers ensure that both the problem size $M$ and the associated number of workers $K$ evolve in the same proportions over the configurations tested.

 \Cref{tab:results_weak_scaling} shows scaled speedup factors (that is, normalized by the factor of increase for $K$ and $M$) close to the number of cores used.
 Differences from a linear scaling may result from fixed communication costs, representing a larger cost per iteration as $L$ increases.
 Overall, the results illustrate the runtime stability of the approach for a fixed problem size per worker.
 This experiment efficiently processes a 1 million pixel image in about 2 minutes to obtain an estimator with the associated credibility intervals.